 Prayerfully.
 Our missionaries need our prayers!
 We keep in close contact with them so that we can pray specifically for their needs.

 Practically.
 Imagine how it would be to be separated from your family and friends and everything comfortable and familiar, travel to a foreign land, possibly learn a new language, become accustomed to a new culture, and develop new relationships.
 Although our missionary families love to tell about people whose lives have been touched with the gospel of Jesus, they would also tell you that at times it’s very lonely, and they long for fellowship with believers from home.
 That’s why groups and individuals travel to visit our missionary families.
-Not only do we help them with projects and other work they need done, but we also encourage them with fellowship.
-Each team that goes on a missions trip spends months in evangelism training and equipping before leaving for the work of ministry.
+During these visits, we are able to help them with projects and other work they need to be done, as well as encourage them with fellowship.
+Each team that goes on a mission trip spends months in evangelism training and equipping before leaving for the work of ministry.